Agriculture

 Wind erosion and water erosion are the two major types of natural soil erosion in India.

-Deforestation and mining are the major human activities that leads to soil erosion.
+Deforestation and mining are the major human activities that lead to soil erosion.

 Akshay Pokharkar